Open-Science-Community-Saudi-Arabia/OSCSA_Website/CONTRIBUTING.md

 e.g fixes #24

 - Describe the problem you are solving
-- list the areas you've corrected
+- List the areas you've corrected
 - Then create pull request

 - Wait for it to be reviewed and merged